Gankra/abi-cafe/docs/src/kdl-script/types/arrays.md

-# KDLScript array types
+# array types

-Array types like `[u32; 4]` have the layout/repr you would expect from languages like C and Rust.
+KDLScript array types like `[u32; 4]` have the layout/repr you would expect from languages like C and Rust.

 But there's a problem with passing them by-value: C is supremely fucking weird about passing arrays by value if they're not wrapped in a struct.